top of page

 Memoir graphic novel workshop (All ages, no experience needed)

 Is your diary brimming with exciting stories?
 And do you love to read comics?
 Walter-Award-Honoree graphic novelist, Robin Ha will walk you through how you can transform your life into a graphic novel.
-You'll learn a step-by-step process of selecting and refining your personal stories, planning out your graphic novel, and drawing the comics pages.
+You'll learn a step-by-step process of selecting and refining your personal stories, planning out your graphic novel, and drawing the comic pages.
 This workshop can be presented in a single seminar or in multiple sessions with more in-depth lessons, in-class assignments, and critiques.

 Intro to making comics (All ages, no experience needed)

 Do you love to read comics and want to be a comic artist someday?
 This workshop is for you!
-You only need a paper and pencil and a story idea to start.
+You only need paper and pencil and a story idea to start.
 NYT bestselling graphic novelist, Robin Ha will help you jump-start your comic book idea and bring it out onto paper.
 The workshop will examine comics as a powerful storytelling medium and teach you to use all the elements in comics in the most effective way to tell your story.
 From brainstorming your story, and developing your characters to page layouts, you'll get a comprehensive lesson on the creative process of making comics.
 This workshop can be presented in a single seminar or in multiple sessions with more in-depth lessons, in-class assignments, and critiques.

 Recipe comics workshop (All ages, no experience needed)